mvolkmann/blog/src/meteor.md

 It supports a publish and subscribe mechanism to synchronize user interfaces with backend data, providing real-time updates.

+Meteor uses its own build systems and JavaScript bundler.
+It does not use Webpack, Rollup, or Parcel.

 A big benefit of Meteor is the ability to implement significant functionality in a small amount of code.
 One example of this is user sign up and authentication.